 This course contextualises the infrastructure deficit and critically appraises the innovative approaches to procuring infrastructure.
 In doing so, this course considers the key stakeholders whose needs must be met, whilst appreciating the legislative boundaries and diverse regional infrastructure requirements.

 This course will therefore provide you with the opportunity to learn from best practice and develop a comprehensive understanding of the strategic importance of procuring and delivering infrastructure.

 100% Coursework - A case study, provided to participants, seeks to assess knowledge, understanding and application of the key learning outcomes of this course and to reflect on learning (3000 words).

-This course requires attendance on four Thursdays from 9.15am - 4.15pm on 23 September, 14 October, 4 November and 25 November 2021 (timetabling to be confirmed).
-On-campus attendance at Belfast campus or online attendance to be confirmed.
+This course requires attendance on four Thursdays from 9.15am - 5:00pm on 29 September, 20 October, 10 November and 02 December 2022 (timetabling to be confirmed).
+On-campus attendance at Belfast campus.

 A degree in Construction, Architecture or the Built Environment.

 Applicants whose first language is not English must meet the minimum English entrance requirements of the University and will need to provide recent evidence of this (certified within the last two years).